AJGreaves/picflip/README.md

 - The ability to delete a stored profile, so that I can reset the game for another go, or for another child.
 - The option to delete a profile to be easy for me to find, but not easy for a child who is randomly pressing buttons to access, so that a profile is not deleted by accident.
 - A mute button to be included, so that the sounds can be switched off when they become annoying.
 (If only the actual child came with one of those too!).
+- to know who made the game and how I can contact them.

 ### Wireframes